paulzer01/another-basic-twitter-clone/README.md

 chmod +x /home/username/siteroot
 ```
 -----
 You should now be able to copy the public IPv4 address of your EC2 instance and paste it into the address bar of your browser without the non-standard `:port` post-fix and be able to access your deployed web application.
 Congratulations!
-You've successfully deployed your web application on the AWS cloud.
+You've successfully deployed your web application onto the AWS cloud.

 ## 8. Terminating AWS resources (to avoid costs)